Iraqi oil exports suspended for 12th day

 The surcharge "poses no problem in principle" for the Asian firm, said the oil expert, although it would amount to a violation of the UN sanctions regime in force since its 1990 invasion of Kuwait.

-The oil-for-food program launched in December 1996 allows Iraq to export crude in sixth-monthly phases to finance imports of essential goods for its 22-million population.
+The oil-for-food programme launched in December 1996 allows Iraq to export crude in sixth-monthly phases to finance imports of essential goods for its 22-million population.

 An eighth phase ran out last week but liftings were suspended on December 1 in a dispute over pricing.
 The United Nations said Friday its oil overseers had resolved the dispute after the UN Security Council approved a renewal on December 5.